 Actually that is what I did here: Free Illustrations.

-So today I want to share a few tips, which will help you to get more out of Adobe Illustrator.
+So today I want to share a few of these tips, which will help you to get more out of Adobe Illustrator.
 In the end, you will be able to use these tips, to create something you always wanted.

 Let’s just dive in with my illustrator tip #1